How to become a Sole Trader

-There are fewer tax and accounting obligations when you set up as a Sole Trader versus a Limited Company and the overall registration process is easier.
+When you set up as a Sole Trader versus a Limited Company, there are fewer tax and accounting obligations, and the overall registration process is more straightforward.

-In this guide, we’ll take you through the requirements for setting up as a Sole Trader, how to set up as a Sole Trader, and what you need to do to be compliant with Revenue and the Companies Registration Office (CRO).
+In this guide, we’ll take you through the requirements for setting up as a Sole Trader, how to set up as a Sole Trader, and what you need to do to comply with Revenue and the Companies Registration Office (CRO).

 1) Have a business plan

-Writing a business plan is crucial for any business, no matter how big or small.
+Writing a business plan is crucial for any business, whether big or small.
 Your business strategy will include how you expect your business to achieve its goals, satisfy customers and sustain a competitive advantage.

-If you have plans to grow your Sole Trader business in the future – for instance, apply for a business loan, expand into other markets, or apply for government startup support, you should consider what that means for your business structure.
-You can always change from a Sole Trader to a Limited Company at a later stage but it’s worth understanding those requirements now in case you need to switch in the future.
+Suppose you have plans to grow your Sole Trader business in the future – for instance, apply for a business loan, expand into other markets, or apply for government startup support.
+In that case, you should consider what that means for your business structure.
+You can always change from a Sole Trader to a Limited Company at a later stage, but it’s worth understanding those requirements now in case you need to switch in the future.

 A PPSN is a unique reference number that helps you access social welfare benefits, public services, and information in Ireland.
-Everyone living in Ireland should already have a PPSN but you may not have one yet if you have just moved to Ireland.
+Everyone in Ireland should already have a PPSN, but you may not have one if you have just moved to Ireland.

-To get a PPSN, you have to show that you have a need for it.
-Your Sole Trader income tax registration in Ireland can be used as evidence of this.
+To get a PPSN, you must show that you need it – your Sole Trader income tax registration in Ireland can be used to prove this.

-Because you need to be a resident in Ireland to be a Sole Trader, you should visit your local Welfare office in order to apply for a PPSN.
+Because you need to be a resident of Ireland to be a Sole Trader, you should visit your local Welfare office to apply for a PPSN.
+However, if you are not a resident, you are not without options.
+Non-residents can still start a business in Ireland by setting up a company.

-To register as a Sole Trader in Ireland, you need to register for Income Tax through Revenue’s eRegistration service or through a Tax Registration Form (TR1).
+To register as a Sole Trader in Ireland, you must register for Income Tax through Revenue’s eRegistration service or a Tax Registration Form (TR1).

 (You will have access to Revenue’s eRegistration service if you have existing access to Revenue’s myAccount or ROS (Revenue’s Online System).